OmarSayed0/HotelApp/README.md

 2. **View Details**: Check room amenities, availability, and pricing.
 3. **Make a Booking**: Reserve rooms and process payments securely via Stripe.
 4. **Admin Panel** (if applicable): Use Syncfusion charts and grids for data visualization and insights.

 ---

-## 📸 Screenshots (Optional)

-Include screenshots here to showcase key features of the application.

----